LeeAnnEditor/o365hq/services/Securing and Hardening of your Office 365 Environment.md

 engineers will analyze your Office 365 organization's security based on your regular activities and security settings and develop a plan according to Microsoft recommendations to increase security and reduce risks.
-We share Microsoft's vision of security in the Cloud and we are ready to help you protect your competitive advantage by keeping your data safer with enterprise-grade security.
+We share Microsoft's vision of security in the cloud and we are ready to help you protect your competitive advantage by keeping your data safer with enterprise-grade security.
 Real security is built on three pillars: